-- Create a Word document single-spaced; Times New Roman font size 12. - Start with a major heading (H1) in font size 16 Bold. - Add the author's name. - Subheadings (H2) within the article should be in size 14 Bold. - If you are a new contributor, add a short CV at the end of the article. - Put the captions at the end of the article with the file name. - Send photos of the highest quality via Dropbox or email as a compressed file. - Captions should accompany photos see page 7. - Run a spelling and grammar check on your document and, if possible, get someone else to read through the article as we often cannot see our own mistakes.
+- Create a Word document; single-spaced; Times New Roman; font size 12. - Start with a major heading (H1) in font size 16; Bold; Title case. - Add the author's name. - Subheadings (H2) within the article should be in size 14; Bold; Title case. - Send images of the highest quality via Dropbox or email as a compressed file. - Put images captions at the end of the article with the file name.
+Refer to the 'article template'.
+Captions should always accompany images see page 7. - If you are a new contributor, add a short CV (one paragraph) at the end of the article. - Run a spelling and grammar check on your document and get someone else to read through the article as we often cannot see our own mistakes.